italo2v/crosswords/README.md

 - Auto update language.json on config dir if the version was changed on update
 - Bugs fixed

+Version 1.1.3
+- Change cursor to first clear field of the word when clicking in the clue
+- Bug fixed when saving played board language

 This software was created to encourage students to study playing a crossword game.

 Features included: